 I have furniture I wish to donate, what should I do?

 We have a dedicated furniture collection and delivery service which can be reached on 01622 791142.
-They will discuss the items you wish to donate and arrange a viewing of the item(s).
+Understandably because of coronavirus restrictions, there are changes to how we operate.
+Our team will discuss the items you wish to donate and arrange a viewing of the item(s).
 If the item is suitable for resale then they may either pick up there and then or arrange a separate pick up date.